rebcabin/rebcabin.github.io/PythonYCombinators.md

 Imagine a simplistic Python server that lets us evaluate expressions one at a time, but does not let us define functions or global variables.
 Why such restrictions?
 So that users can't fill up server memory with definitions in a putative denial-of-service attack.

-For an example, we'd like to compute the factorial of a certain number, say of 6, but the server doesn't offer a built-in for factorial.
-If we could define functions, we'd first send up
+For an example, I'd like to compute the factorial of a certain number, say 6, but the server doesn't offer a built-in for factorial.
+If I could define functions, I'd first send up

 ```python
 def factorial_recursive(n: int) -> int: